ti-mo/ebpf/ARCHITECTURE.md

 includes debug aids like which source line corresponds to which instructions and what global variables are used.

-[BTF parsing](internal/btf/) lives in a separate internal package since exposing it would mean an additional maintenance burden, and because the API still has sharp corners.
-The most important concept is the `btf.Type` interface, which also describes things that aren't really types like `.rodata` or `.bss` sections.
+[BTF parsing](btf/) lives in a separate package.
-`btf.Type`s can form cyclical graphs, which can easily lead to infinite loops if one is not careful.
-Hopefully a safe pattern to work with `btf.Type` emerges as we write more code that deals with it.
+Its most important concept is the `btf.Type` interface, which also describes things that aren't really types like `.rodata` or `.bss` sections.

 Specifications
 ---